Veronika Huta

 If you have an idea for a topic that is not listed, feel free to let me know and I will consider it.

-I tend to give priority to novel topics, broad topics (e.g., the key terms above rather than the specific terms in parentheses), existential topics, and/or theory development.
+I tend to give priority to novel topics, broad topics covered as comprehensively as possible, existential topics, and/or theory development.

 I would also suggest that you read some of my publications on ResearchGate to get a feel for the issues we focus on in our lab and how we address them.